YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZL[INK][:tvexpr] [expr1[:expr2][,...]]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional first expression specifies the pathname of a routine to ZLINK; if ZLINK has an argument, it not only adds the routine to the image, but also sets $ZSOURCE=expr.
 * If ZLINK has no argument, or expr="", it uses value of $ZSOURCE as the routine specification filename; at least two (2) spaces must follow a ZLINK command with no argument to separate it from the next command on the line.
 * The optional second expression specifies a string holding MUMPS command qualifiers delimited by a dash (-); the qualifiers control compile options when the current ZLINK requires a compile; if ZLINK omits the second expression, the command uses the $ZCOMPILE intrinsic special variable to determine the compile qualifiers.
 * An indirection operator and an expression atom evaluating to a list of one or more ZLINK arguments form a legal argument for a ZLINK.
 * When ZLINK encounters a bad object file it produces an INVOBJFILE error that identifies the problem object file.

-When the ZLINK command specifies a file, YottaDB/GT.M sets $ZSOURCE to that filename.
+When the ZLINK command specifies a file, YottaDB sets $ZSOURCE to that filename.
 By default, ZLINK and ZEDIT use $ZSOURCE for a filename when they have a missing or null argument.
 A subsequent ZLINK without an argument is equivalent to ZLINK $ZSOURCE.
 For more information on $ZSOURCE, see the appropriate section in Chapter 8: “Intrinsic Special Variables”.

 .. note::
-   In order to ensure compatibility with YottaDB/GT.M versions that do not permit the percent sign (%) in a file name, use an underscore (_) in place of the percent in the ZLINK file name for routines beginning with a percent sign.
+   In order to ensure compatibility with YottaDB versions that do not permit the percent sign (%) in a file name, use an underscore (_) in place of the percent in the ZLINK file name for routines beginning with a percent sign.

 If the expression includes an explicit directory, ZLINK searches only that directory.
 Otherwise, if $ZROUTINES is not null, a ZLINK command uses $ZROUTINES to locate files.
 If $ZROUTINES is null, ZLINK uses the current directory.
 For more information on $ZROUTINES, see the appropriate section in Chapter 8: “Intrinsic Special Variables”.